 B.A.: Information Technology (IT) Focus

-- At least four additional ICS courses at the 300-level or above
+- At least two additional ICS courses at the 300-level or above

 Student Learning Outcomes

 - [A] Students can apply knowledge of computing and mathematics appropriate to the discipline.

 - [B] Students can analyze a problem, and identify and define the computing requirements appropriate to its solution.